control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 ## The time-optimal saturation problem

-The time-optimal saturation problem is the following: starting from a given point in the Bloch ball, the goal is to reach in minimum time the center of the Bloch ball, which corresponds at the final time to zero magnetization of the spin.
+The time-optimal saturation problem is the following: starting from the North pole of the Bloch ball, the goal is to reach in minimum time the center of the Bloch ball, which corresponds at the final time to zero magnetization of the spin.